nmenant/Intro-Docker-lab-F5-ISCFY17/docs/labs/lab2.rst

 You should see a very simple Dockerfile.
 This file is used build a container.
 The first line references which container we want to use as the starting container and the second line references the file that we want to copy into the new container.

-Open 'index.php' and change the value of *Your Name* and click on the 'Save' button.
+On the left panel, open 'index.php' and change the value of *Your Name* and click on the 'Save' button.

 .. image:: ../images/lab2-edit-index.png
    :scale: 50 %